-Heart Valve Treatment Without Open-Heart Surgery in Ahmedabad — TAVI & BMV at Apollo CVHF
+Heart Valve Treatment Without Open-Heart Surgery in Ahmedabad TAVI & BMV at Apollo CVHF

-TAVI — Transcatheter Aortic Valve Implantation
+TAVI Transcatheter Aortic Valve Implantation

-TAVI (also called TAVR — Transcatheter Aortic Valve Replacement) is a procedure used to replace a severely narrowed aortic valve — a condition called aortic stenosis — without open-heart surgery.
+TAVI (also called TAVR, Transcatheter Aortic Valve Replacement) is a procedure used to replace a severely narrowed aortic valve, a condition called aortic stenosis, without open-heart surgery.

 The aortic valve controls blood flow from the heart to the rest of the body.
 When it becomes severely narrowed, the heart has to work much harder to pump blood through the restricted opening.
-This causes progressive symptoms — breathlessness, chest pain, dizziness, and fainting — and, if left untreated, carries a very poor prognosis.
+This causes progressive symptoms of breathlessness, chest pain, dizziness, and fainting and, if left untreated, carries a very poor prognosis.

 How Is TAVI Performed?

-- During TAVI, a new replacement valve is compressed onto a catheter and delivered through the femoral artery in the groin — without any incision in the chest.
+- During TAVI, a new replacement valve is compressed onto a catheter and delivered through the femoral artery in the groin without any incision in the chest.
 Under X-ray and echocardiographic guidance, the new valve is positioned precisely within the diseased native valve and expanded, immediately restoring normal blood flow.
-The diseased valve leaflets are pushed aside and the new valve takes over.
+The diseased valve leaflets are pushed aside, and the new valve takes over.

 Who Is TAVI For?

-- Patients with severe symptomatic aortic stenosis who are at high or intermediate surgical risk — where open valve replacement surgery carries a significant risk of complications
+- Patients with severe symptomatic aortic stenosis who are at high or intermediate surgical risk where open valve replacement surgery carries a significant risk of complications

-- Elderly patients — typically above 70 to 75 years — for whom TAVI offers excellent outcomes with a much lower procedural burden than surgery
+- Elderly patients typically above 70 to 75 years for whom TAVI offers excellent outcomes with a much lower procedural burden than surgery

-- Patients who have previously undergone surgical aortic valve replacement whose bioprosthetic valve has degenerated — a procedure called 'valve-in-valve' TAVI
+- Patients who have previously undergone surgical aortic valve replacement whose bioprosthetic valve has degenerated a procedure called 'valve-in-valve' TAVI

-- Selected younger, lower-risk patients — based on shared decision-making and a detailed Heart Team discussion
+- Selected younger, lower-risk patients based on shared decision-making and a detailed Heart Team discussion

 What to Expect

-BMV — Balloon Mitral Valvotomy
+BMV Balloon Mitral Valvotomy

-In mitral stenosis, the mitral valve leaflets become thickened, fused at their edges, and progressively narrowed — restricting blood flow from the upper left chamber (left atrium) to the lower left chamber (left ventricle).
+In mitral stenosis, the mitral valve leaflets become thickened, fused at their edges, and progressively narrowed, restricting blood flow from the upper left chamber (left atrium) to the lower left chamber (left ventricle).
 This causes breathlessness, fatigue, palpitations, and, in advanced cases, severe pulmonary hypertension and heart failure.

 How Is BMV Performed?

 During BMV, a catheter is guided through the femoral vein in the groin, across the interatrial septum (the wall between the two upper chambers), to the mitral valve.
-A specially designed balloon is then inflated within the narrowed valve, separating the fused leaflets and widening the valve opening — immediately improving blood flow from the left atrium to the left ventricle.
+A specially designed balloon is then inflated within the narrowed valve, separating the fused leaflets and widening the valve opening, immediately improving blood flow from the left atrium to the left ventricle.

 Who Is BMV For?

-- Patients with significant symptomatic mitral stenosis — breathlessness, reduced exercise tolerance, palpitations
+- Patients with significant symptomatic mitral stenosis breathlessness, reduced exercise tolerance, palpitations

-- Patients with suitable valve anatomy on echocardiography — pliable, non-calcified leaflets with no significant mitral regurgitation
+- Patients with suitable valve anatomy on echocardiography, pliable, non-calcified leaflets with no significant mitral regurgitation

-- Patients who are pregnant and developing haemodynamic compromise from mitral stenosis — BMV can be performed safely during pregnancy
+- Patients who are pregnant and developing haemodynamic compromise from mitral stenosis: BMV can be performed safely during pregnancy

 - Younger patients with rheumatic mitral stenosis, in whom BMV offers an effective treatment that delays or avoids the need for valve replacement surgery